IntelLabs/scenario_execution/scenario_execution_base/README.md

 # Scenario Execution Base Package

-The "scenario_execution_base" package is the base package for scenario execution.
+The `scenario_execution_base` package is the base package for scenario execution.
 It provides functionalities like parsing, py-trees creation and execution.

 It provides the following scenario execution libraries: